rhelsing/accord_documentation/implementations-and-employer-setup.md

 This board corresponds to the Implementation board on Trello.
 1. Starts in the inbox from the sales board
-2. Assign to accord team member, add the following checklist to each new client [ ] Prompt Client to complete online setup with intro email [ ] Intro email includes specs, guide, options, items to know before call and setup (Will, Steve?)
+2. Assign to accord team member, add the following checklist to each new client [ ] Prompt Client to complete online setup with intro email and package (Intro email includes specs, guide, options, items to know before call and setup (Will, Steve?))
 [ ] Client Finishes online setup
 [ ] Approve client in system
 [ ] Schedule Kick off call